pythonarcade/arcade/doc/programming_guide/gui/concept.rst

 simple interactions (hover, press, release, click).
 A texture lets you further customize the look of the widget better than styling.

-A texture button a few more arguments than a flat button. ``texture``, ``texture_hovered``, and ``texture_pressed`` will change the texture displayed on the button respectively. ``scale`` will change the scaling or size of the button - it's similar to the sprite :py:attr:`~arcade.BasicSprite.scale`.
+A texture button has a few more arguments than a flat button. ``texture``, ``texture_hovered``, and ``texture_pressed`` will change the texture displayed on the button respectively. ``scale`` will change the scaling or size of the button - it's similar to the sprite :py:attr:`~arcade.BasicSprite.scale`.